Joannarama/the-Oracle/README.md

 3. [the net ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) Modern JavaScript Tutorials 1-6.

 ### Acknowledgments
-- Kasia Bogucka, Code Institute Cohort Facilitator for encouragement, support guidance and practical support
+- Kasia Bogucka, Code Institute Cohort Facilitator for encouragement, guidance and practical support.
-- MSLETB for the opportunity of learning to code
+- MSLETB for the opportunity of learning to code.
 - The Code Institute Slack community for providing coding solutions to all my coding problems!
 - Shaun from the Net Ninja, who made sense of JavaScript for me when I was very, very lost!!!